kevinpthorne/aoe2hd-spectator-server/readme.md

 ## License & Contributing

-LICENSE.MD includes all licenses, mostly for libraries included (such as [PHP-Websockets](https://github.com/ghedipunk/PHP-Websockets), Java Websocket Libraries, etc).
-It also will include an Apache License 2.0.
+NOTICE.md includes all licenses, mostly for libraries included (such as [PHP-Websockets](https://github.com/ghedipunk/PHP-Websockets), Java Websocket Libraries, etc).
+LICENSE.md licenses this under the Apache License 2.0.
 [This means you can contribute freely!
 Just tell everyone what you did and include previous licenses!](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0))